hotwax/oms-documentation/user-manuals/pre-orders/pre-order-administration.md

 _**This document outlines a step-by-step process for allocating sales orders with purchase order items in the OMS.**_

-1. Go to the Hamburger Menu > Procurement > Purchase Orders to open the View Purchase Order page.
-2. Select desired purchase order to open the Purchase Order Detail page.
+1. Select desired purchase order to open the Purchase Order Detail page.
-3. Click the allocate sales order function to view the Sales orders.
+2. Click the allocate sales order function to view the Sales orders.
-4. Select orders to associate with existing PO.
+3. Select orders to associate with existing PO.

 {% embed url="https://youtu.be/uYNI3zrTzxo" %}
 Video: Allocate Sales Orders